-- A fine of between $1,015 and $5,000.
+- A fine ranging from $1,015 - $5,000.

-- 3 -to-6 years if the persons injured sustained great bodily injury as a result of the accident.
+- 3 - 6 additional years in California State Prison if the persons injured sustained great bodily injury as a result of the accident.

 - 1-year for each additional person that suffered an injury with a maximum additional term of 3 years.